michael-scoob/qr_code_scanner/README.md

 # Usage

-    Clone this repository or download the Python code to your local machine.
+1) Clone this repository or download the Python code to your local machine.

-    Make sure your barcode scanner is connected to your computer.
+2) Make sure your barcode scanner is connected to your computer.

-    Run the script:
+3) Run the script:

-    bash

 python barcode_reader.py
 Scan a barcode, and the read string will be displayed in the console.
 The scanned data will also be logged to bc_log.log.

 ## Logging